Skip to content

 Major Publications

-Marc Bernstein, Marc is the author of Stories of Joseph: Narrative Migrations Between Judaism and Islam (2006), which focuses on a Judeo-Arabic account of the biblical Joseph and explores the interdependence of Muslim and Jewish traditions around shared sacred figures.
+Marc Bernstein is the author of Stories of Joseph: Narrative Migrations Between Judaism and Islam (Wayne State University Press, 2009), which focuses on a Judeo-Arabic account of the biblical Joseph and explores the interdependence of Muslim and Jewish traditions around shared sacred figures.
+His scholarly work examines the intersections of Jewish and Islamic literary and religious culture, with particular attention to how sacred narratives travel across confessional boundaries.
+He taught Hebrew language and Jewish literature at MSU for many years and is Associate Professor Emeritus of Linguistics, Languages, and Cultures.

 Michigan State University College of Arts and Letters